 A Fin24 reader who has inherited R5 million in a savings account is looking to invest to ensure a monthly payout of R30 000, of which would be reinvested.
+She writes:

 I have about R5 million sitting in a traditional savings account which I have inherited.
 I have a paid up property as well as R1 million distributed between my and my daughter's tax free savings, educational policies, retirement annuity and endowment policy.
 I am 40 years old so retirement is a bit further off for me.
 I wish to invest the R5 million rand so I can get a salary of about R30 000.